ot4i/app-connect-templates/resources/markdown/Sync data between Snowflake and Databricks_instructions.md

    - [Snowflake](https://ibm.biz//acsnowflake)
    - [Databricks](https://ibm.biz/acdatabricks)

-3. To start the flow, in the banner click **Start flow**.
+3. To start the flow, in the banner click **Start flow** or **Deploy flow**.

-Use this template to retrieve rows from a table in Snowflake and use this data to insert rows in bulk to a table in Databricks.
+Use this template to retrieve rows from a Snowflake table and bulk‑insert the data into a Databricks table.